 In Italy a long, long… long time ago, homes were carved into rocky hillsides.
 While the rebirth of Matera has drawn Instagrammers from around the world, Sorano lies in sleepy repose six hours north.
 Local cats act as tour guides.
 Beckoning visitors to explore a maze of medieval towers stacked above cave-like homes, alcoves, and cantinas.
 Streets too narrow for cars leave the old town silent.
 If not for smokestack puffing, one might think the Borgo was abandoned.

 Just as the thought “are we the only people here?” comes to mind, an elderly couple will appear around the corner, proving no street is too steep for the hearty.

 Today’s photographic journey is through Sorano believed to be first inhabited by the Villanovan People as early as 800 BC.
 Unique among the Cities of Tufo, Sorano feels forgotten by time.
-With only 3,100 citizens left, in many ways Sorano feels frozen in time.
-Which is exactly why Sorano is fascinating.
+With only 3,100 citizens left, in many ways, Sorano feels frozen in time.
+This is exactly why Sorano is fascinating.
 It’s unblemished by tourism.

 The photo below is looking through an arch from Sorano.
 If you look closely carved doorways to Etruscan remains can be seen across the hillside over the river Lente.